 - Use a reputable online ESA service such as ESA Doctors to connect you with a Washington licensed mental health professional.

 - Complete the online questionnaire and connect with your LMHP.

 - If you are approved, get your ESA letter for immediate use via email.

-- Submit your ESA letter to your landlord or airline representative to request reasonable accommodations.
+- Submit your ESA letter to your landlord to request reasonable accommodations.

 Does Washington Require Special Training for Emotional Support Animals?

 Unlike a service dog, an ESA does not need to be trained to perform specific tasks.
 However, having an ESA is not as simple as just taking a pet and calling it an emotional support animal.
 To legitimately qualify your pet as an ESA, you will need to obtain an ESA recommendation letter from a licensed mental health professional (LMHP).
-If you have a valid ESA letter, landlords must accommodate your ESA even if you live in a “no-pets” building and you will be allowed to fly with your ESA in the airplane cabin.
-Generally speaking, most states in the U.S. follow the same guidelines when it comes to ESA regulations – this article will explore the specific requirements for ESAs in Washington State.
+If you have a valid ESA letter, landlords must accommodate your ESA even if you live in a “no-pets” building.
+Generally speaking, most states in the U.S. follow the same guidelines when it comes to ESA regulations — this article will explore the specific requirements for ESAs in Washington State.

 Documentation for Your Emotional Support Animal